-Guatemala La Reforma Rotarians will work in conjunction with CoEd to select communities to receive the educational programs detailed throughout this application.
-In all, 240 primary-school teachers at 50 schools will receive Culture of Reading Program (CORP) training in early literacy instruction from CoEd trainers, with oversight from Rotary volunteers (in conjunction with the materials provided).
-Kindergarten, first and second-grade teachers participate in 30 total hours of group training in best practices for literacy instruction, divided into three two-day professional development seminars conducted in approximately January, April, and July of the year.
+Nueva Guatemala Rotarians will work in conjunction with CoEd to select communities to receive the educational programs detailed throughout this application.
+In all, 217 primary-school teachers at 42 schools will receive Culture of Reading Program (CORP) training in early literacy instruction from CoEd trainers, with oversight from Rotary volunteers (in conjunction with the materials provided).
+Preschool, kindergarten, first and second-grade teachers participate in 30 total hours of group training in best practices for literacy instruction, divided into two consecutive days of 5 hours of training, at 3 different times during the year (in approximately January, April, and July).
 Curriculum content is based on the latest best practices in early literacy instruction.
 Between group seminars, each teacher in the program receives individual, in-class coaching sessions.
 During these sessions, teachers learn to take the strategies from the seminars and put them into practice with their own students.
 Past replications of this training program have resulted in first-graders scoring 69% better than the national average in reading comprehension (as measured by the ELGI test).
-Grade 3-6 teachers receive a more streamlined version of the training that enables them to build on the lessons their students have learned in the earlier grades.
+Grade 3-6 teachers receive a more streamlined version of the training through a minimum of 2 five-hour training sessions throughout the year, enabling them to build on the lessons their students have learned in the earlier grades.
+The program also incorporates community outreach in the form of "book fairs" that bring parents into the schools to observe the types of activities their children are doing and encourage children to read with their parents.

-Textbooks will be delivered to eight schools, with approximately 32 teachers at these schools, as well as about 128 additional interested teachers in the community, receiving corresponding training by CoEd staff over the course of two eight-hour seminars per year.
+Textbooks will be delivered to eight schools, with approximately 32 teachers at these schools-as well as about 128 additional teachers from schools that are renewing their textbooks with money saved in their revolving funds-receiving corresponding training by CoEd staff over the course of three eight-hour seminars per year.
 This training is modeled after the Culture of Reading Program, but targets older kids (grades 7-9).
 These teachers learn to effectively use textbooks to create a student-centered classroom, while implementing Guatemala's national middle school curriculum and building students' literacy and critical thinking skills.

-Two schools will receive computer centers, with two teachers selected by the schools (with oversight from CoEd and Guatemala La Reforma Rotarians).
-The teachers will receive training in the curriculum and general pedagogy as well as the use, management, and maintenance of the technology in collaboration with instructors from Educational Technology Consulting Iberoamérica (who provides the Internet and Computing Core Certification (IC3-GS4) curriculum) and CoEd.
+One school will receive a computer center, with a teacher selected by the school (with oversight from CoEd and Nueva Guatemala Rotarians).
+The teacher will receive training in the curriculum and general pedagogy as well as the use, management, and maintenance of the technology in collaboration with instructors from Educational Technology Consulting Iberoamérica (who provides the Internet and Computing Core

+Certification (IC3-GS4) curriculum) and CoEd.
 They will also receive follow-up coaching every two to six months (depending on each school's individual needs) from CoEd staff to ensure that the level of education the students receive is on par with international standards.
 The teachers also learn strategies for engaging students in the material and adapting the curriculum's activities to the level and interests of their students.
 School principals at the textbook and computer schools will also receive training in how to ensure that parents are depositing their children's fees into the revolving fund that the school will use to replace project materials before they wear out or become obsolete.